Akanksha-Singhal/ABC/Strings/String Sorting/Next Permutation.md

 	- linearly iterate and check which combination at which index is the given combination
 	- return the combination at (index+1)%n

+#### Optimal Approach :: uses linear time complexity
+	- given this string or an array, linearly traverse it from the back
+		- till you find an index auch that a[i] < a[i+1]
+		- index1 = i

+		5
+     3     4
+   1          2